scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 What style guide and patterns are you using?

 ### Continuous feedback
-What do you want to learn about content that will tested through usability?
+What do you want to learn about content that will be tested through usability?

 ### Data driven
 How are you using data to make decisions about content?